-Yes, Havana is exciting, Havana is bustling, Havana has it all — but sometimes you want a beautiful place to just relax.
+Yes, Havana is exciting, Havana is bustling, Havana has it all — but sometimes Havana is overwhelming, and you just want a beautiful place to relax.
 Cienfuegos is that place.

 Despite it’s size (pop.
-160,000) and status as the (eponymous) provincial capital, and despite it’s sugar-rich history, Cienfuegos feels like a quaint coastal town.
+160,000) and status as a provincial capital, and despite it’s sugar-rich history, Cienfuegos feels like a humdrum coastal town where nothing ever happens.
 It was the home city of Cuban music legend and notable partier Benny Moré, but even Benny, who loved Cienfuegos enough to write a hit song about the city, quickly took his talents to Havana.
 Then, and today, Cienfuegos keeps a pretty low profile.

 It’s nickname is The Pearl of the South, and because it faces Jamaica and the rest of the Caribbean and not the U.S. coastline to the north, it’s always been somewhat sheltered from the turbulence of the times, politically and economically.
 Even so, the city has seen its share of history, from French dominance to revolutionary battles to Soviet submarine intrigue.
 The historic center is gorgeous — colonial gems with turrets bulging from corners with cake frosting paint jobs, and straight, wide, clean streets in a tidy grid.

 There are several notable buildings around the central Parque Martí, including the Tomás Terry Theatre, a towering Cathedral, and the oft photographed Palacio Ferrer, with it’s unmistakable domed lookout, which was built in the nineteen-teens and by a wealthy landowner and almost immediately vacated after he moved his family to more prosperous Havana (see?).